Back to blog

 • You bought or inherited an existing firm that you run as a sole proprietorship

-What if I make a mistake when I apply for an EIN?
+What if you make a mistake when applying for an EIN for sole proprietorship?

 If you make a mistake, you'll need to send the IRS a letter — preferably on your business' letterhead — explaining what went wrong.
 You should include your own name as the responsible party, as well as your business's name, in order to clarify things.
 It's also a good idea to also include the EIN confirmation notice you received.